Weight Watchers updated: 08/15/2019

 Some of us are er..mature enough (ha ha) to remember Weight Watchers from the Jean Nidetch days.
 I read Jean Nidetch's book in 1971 and was intrigued!
 The first WW meetings were just a group of friends that Jean Nidetch invited over to support her weight loss!
 I first joined in 1972 just after they had dropped parts of the original "New York Obesity diet" which had helped the founder to lose a lot of weight.
 The original Weight Watchers diet included liver once a week, fish 3-5 times a week, all the veggies you could eat (as long as they were not on the forbidden list), fruits and a longer list of foods you COULDN'T eat than those foods you could eat.
 Offering accountability as well as support in meetings, it remained state of the art for the 1970's as it went.

 Weight Watchers has not stood still.
 It is a multi million dollar corporation today, which, until the early 1990's was owned by the Heinz companies but then, became an international corporation separate from the Heinz companies and owned by stockholders.
 In 2015, possibly the most famous dieter, Oprah Winfrey, bought a 10 percent interest in Weight Watchers.
-Weight Watchers has a scientific advisory committee which includes some respected authorities in dieting and obesity, including Dr Judith Stern and Dr. Xavier Pi-Sunyer.
+Weight Watchers has a scientific advisory committee which includes some respected authorities in dieting and obesity.

 I also liked the "Tools for Living" which is no longer offered on program - if you click on the link, you will find 5 of them.

 When I eat my Daily food allotment, I don't have any GERD or reflux (I have a hiatal hernia and have suffered with this all my life.
 Even on a low fat diet, I would be awakened several times a night with a throatful of stomach acid.).
-Although I didn't do too well the first three times around, this time, journaling my food intake, I ended up losing 110 lbs to the lowest weight I'd been in 35 years - and by continuing to journal my food, I've managed to keep off 107 lbs...
-I hit lifetime in 2009, and have kept off my weight since then.
-I am a lifetime member below goal!
+Although I didn't do too well the first three times around, this time, journaling my food intake, I ended up losing 110 lbs to the lowest weight I'd been in 35 years - and by continuing to journal my food, I've managed to keep off 87 lbs...
+I hit lifetime in 2009, and kept off all the weight for a while but started gaining again - that's why I now count calories.

 "If it goes internal, it must go in the journal!"
 "If you bite it, you write it!" :)